 The potential indications cover all neuroendocrine tumors (NET) and the development will probably target the NET patients that were non-responders to beta-emitters.

 A Phase I trial has been initiated in January 2018 with the aim to assess the safety and dose limiting toxicity of the drug and to determine its pharmacokinetic properties and preliminary effectiveness.
+A Phase II trial was initiated in January 2022.

 Target/Mechanism: somatostatin receptors